The article below is taken from SaaS Mag Issue 4. To order your free copy, click here.

 When you have thousands of customers prioritizing different product features, it can be tricky.
 Sales, customer success, and product management may all have competing priorities.
 How do you handle this challenge?

 Product management is one of the key strong areas of Kissflow.
-Within product management, we have a number of best practices, and one of things that we do is called the “WINES Framework.”
+Within product management, we have a number of best practices, and one of the things that we do is called the “WINES Framework.”
 We prioritize our features based on this framework.
 Each one of these letters actually belongs to a function and every time we draw a roadmap, each department owns a letter in this “WINES Framework.”
 For example, “W” stands for winners, “I” is for invisible, “N” is for needs, “E” is for experience, and “S” stands for sellers.
 We need features in these five buckets: winners, invisible, needs, experience, and sellers.

 Winners is owned by the strategy team, which is the product team; they think through what the strategic winning proposition for the product is.
 “I” is owned by engineering.
 These are all invisible features, like optimization, performance, response times, efficiency, and encryption.
 Then “N” is needs, which is owned by the customer success team; these are all needed features for existing customers to make sure they are happy.
 Then “E” is experience, owned by the UX and the user experience engagement team.
 “S” stands for sellers, which is owned by the sales team, which will come back and tell us what features we should add in order to make more sales.
 When we do roadmap planning, we’ll make sure that we have a bunch of features in each one of these categories so that all department functions are accommodated.

-“I started on this journey maybe two and a half, maybe three decades ago, where I decided this is what is going to be my passion.
+“I started on this journey maybe two and a half, decades ago, where I decided this is what is going to be my passion.
 It took 25 years for me to see a huge success, but people do not understand that following their passion means investing that kind of time.”

 You are also the founder of SaaSBoomi, the home for Asia’s SaaS community.
 What led you to create this conference?